michaeluno/admin-page-framework/readme.txt

 = What is this for? =
 This is	a PHP class library that enables to create option pages and form fields in the administration panel.
 Also it helps manage to save, export, and import options.

+= I've written a useful class and functions.
+Do you want to include it? = The GitHub repository is avaiable.
+Create an issue first and we'll see if changes can be made.

 == Screenshots ==

 1. **Text Fields**